Pressure Ulcers: Treatment and Prevention

 Regardless of the stage of the wound or other products used to promote healing, such as collagen, having a top layer dressing to protect the area is essential.
 Multi-layer silicone border dressings are ideal for this role.

 Mepilex® Border Flex dressings by Molnlycke are a perfect example.
 Their five-layer construction protects the wound and handily absorbs exudate.
-Because regular monitoring of pressure ulcers is vital to the healing process, Mepilex® is ideal because it allows the dressing to be lifted from the wound with little-to-no pain for the patient, and be re-applied several times over the course of the dressing’s life.
+Because regular monitoring of pressure ulcers is vital to the prevention process, Mepilex® is ideal because it allows the dressing to be lifted from the wound with little-to-no pain for the patient, and be re-applied several times over the course of the dressing’s life.

 Mepilex® bordered dressings are also designed with ulcer prevention in mind, and are engineered to protect against extrinsic factors that cause ulcers, such as pressure, shear and friction.